Progesterone only pills (mini pill)

 You can buy the mini pill from ZAVA without needing an appointment.
 All you need to do is fill out a short consultation questionnaire.
 One of our doctors will review this questionnaire to make sure the mini pill is suitable for you.

-We can then deliver the pill to your home address or you can choose to collect it from your local Post Office.
+We can then deliver the pill in discreet packaging to your home address or you can choose to collect it from your local Post Office.

-Getting the mini pill over the counter (Lovima and Hana)
+Can I buy the mini pill over-the-counter?
+(Lovima and Hana)

 Getting the mini pill through the NHS